camlp5/camlp5/doc/rst/intro.rst

 3. specify original syntax: ``-syntax camlp5o``

-4. various link-flags: ``-linkall -linkpkg``
+4. link-flags: ``-linkpkg``

 If the file were in revised syntax, we would compile it thus::

-  ocamlfind ocamlc -package camlp5,fmt -syntax camlp5r -linkall -linkpkg streams.ml -o streams
+  ocamlfind ocamlc -package camlp5,fmt -syntax camlp5r -linkpkg streams.ml -o streams

 And if it contained code that worked with extensible grammars, we'd use::

-  ocamlfind ocamlc -package camlp5,fmt,camlp5.extend -syntax camlp5r -linkall -linkpkg streams.ml -o streams
+  ocamlfind ocamlc -package camlp5,fmt,camlp5.extend -syntax camlp5r -linkpkg streams.ml -o streams

 Note the package ``camlp5.extend`` (that provides extensible grammar syntax support).